sjentsch/lsjDocs/Ch06/Ch06_DataHandling_2.rst

-What I have done here is use the **equality operator**, ``==``, to force jamovi to make a “``TRUE`` or ``FALSE``” judgement.\ [#]_ Okay, let us see what jamovi thinks of the Party slogan, so type this into the compute new variable ``Formula`` box:
+What I have done here is use the **equality operator**, ``==``, to force jamovi to make a “``TRUE`` or ``FALSE``” judgement.\ [#]_ Okay, let us see what jamovi thinks of the Party slogan, so type this into the :ref:`compute new variable
+<create_computed_vars>` ``Formula``-box:

 .. code-block:: text

    2 + 2 == 5

 And what do you get?
 It should be a whole set of ``FALSE`` values in the spreadsheet column for your newly computed variable.
 It was worth having a look at what happens if I try to *force* jamovi to believe that two plus two is five by making a statement like ``2 + 2 = 5``.
 I know that if I do this in another program, say ``R``, then it throws up an error message.
 But wait, if you do this in jamovi you get a whole set of ``FALSE`` values.
 So what is going on?
 Well, it seems that jamovi is being pretty smart and realises that you are testing whether it is ``TRUE`` or ``FALSE`` that ``2 + 2 = 5``, regardless of whether you use the correct **equality operator**, ``==``, or the equals sign